chesschaser/EARL-agent/README.md

 # EARL: Evolutionary Adaptive Reinforcement Learner

 EARL (Evolutionary Adaptive Reinforcement Learner) is a lightweight reinforcement learning agent that evolves its action probabilities based on feedback from a fitness function.
 It adapts its action-selection strategy over time to maximize performance.
+As of yet, it has only been tested on very basic toy problems.

 ## Features